GDD-Nantes/crawd-experiments/count-distinct-wdbench/README.md

 # Experiment for Count-Distinct with WDBench

-- You can find all queries and data in folder `wdbench`.
+- The name of each folder explains itself.
 - To run the experiment for both estimators CRAWD and Chao-Lee, you can run the snakemake file in `snakemake_files`.
   For example, with CRAWD estimator, you can run the following command in the `sage-jena` folder:
 ```bash